Is Camping a Sport? (Settling the Debate Once and for All)

 Camping is meant to be a laidback activity that allows you to relax, ground yourself, and unplug from the busy world around you.

 Instead of being classified as a sport, camping is viewed more as a recreational avenue for exploring nature.
+There is nothing that you can win or lose when it comes to spending time camping.

 However, camping should be considered a sport because of the physical requirements of preparing your campsite and the activities involved.